Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/non-repeating/_index.en.md

 weight: 2
 ---

 Fields in a form can be set up to be part of a _group_.
-This can be used to e.g. set up dynamic on multiple fields/components at once, instead of having to configure them for each single field.
+This can be used to e.g. set up dynamics on multiple fields/components at once, instead of having to configure them for each single field.
 Visually, a group of fields will not look much different than configuring individual fields.